solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 its genomic data platform with Microsoft Genomics, Azure Database for MySQL, and Azure infrastructure as a service (IaaS) resources.

-## GeekWire
+### GeekWire

+![][78]

-Based in Seattle, Washington, [GeekWire][74] is a rapidly growing technology news site with a global readership.
+Based in Seattle, Washington, [GeekWire] is a rapidly growing technology news site with a global readership.
 In addition to covering the latest innovation, GeekWire serves the Pacific Northwest tech community with events, a job board, startup resources, a weekly radio show, and more.
 As its popularity and site traffic increased, so did performance concerns.
 To gain better scalability and performance, GeekWire decided to migrate its WordPress site to the Microsoft Azure platform.
 By taking advantage of fully managed services like Azure Database for MySQL, the company can scale on-demand while cutting costs 45 percent.

 ## Common MySQL Apps